firstpersontravel/charter-docs/docs/tutorials/starter.md

 ---
-id: hello-world
+id: starter
-title: Hello World
+title: Starter project
-sidebar_label: Hello World
+sidebar_label: Starter project
 ---

 Let's get started with Charter by creating a "Hello World" project, where our players will see a welcome page with some content determined by you.